-I'm a PhD student at the CUNY Graduate Center whose dissertation focuses on urbanism in midcentury New York City by looking at the two New York World's Fairs.
-I have worked in public history settings for several years and am currently Manager of Editorial Projects at the CUNY Graduate Center's Teaching and Learning Center, an editor at the Gotham Center for New York City History, and an Adjunct Lecturer at CUNY.
-I also hosted trivia at the Museum of the City of New York for several years.
+I'm a historian, teacher, and writer whose research focuses on 20th century New York City history, with particular interest in housing, Queens, and the two New York World's Fairs.
+I have worked in public history settings for several years and am currently a Research Associate at the New York Public Library's Center for Educators and Schools, an editor at the Gotham Center for New York City History, and an Adjunct Lecturer at CUNY.
+I also hosted the Ultimate NYC Trivia Night at the Museum of the City of New York for several years.

 "Interrogating Rigor: Challenging Students While Centering Care in the College Classroom."
 Visible Pedagogy.
 October 6, 2021.